Teklez/flutter-2024-proj/README.md

-# Course Management System (CMS) - Mobile Application
+# Course Manager - Mobile Application

-The Course Management System (CMS) mobile application is designed to facilitate the organization and management of courses, assignments.
+The Course Manager mobile application is designed to facilitate the organization and management of courses, assignments.
 This mobile app allows teachers to create courses, add assignments, and monitor student submissions, while students can view course materials, receive notifications about upcoming deadlines.

 ## Features